State confirms third positive case of COVID-19 in Pottawattamie County; Iowa total now up to 179

 Officials have confirmed the third presumptive positive case of COVID-19 in Pottawattamie County.

-The Iowa Department of Public Health announced an addition 34 positive cases Thursday afternoon, including the third local case.
-The patient is a Council Bluffs woman between 41 and 60 years old, according to Pottawattamie County Planning Director Matt Wyant.
+The Iowa Department of Public Health announced an additional 34 positive cases Thursday afternoon, including the third local case.
+The patient is a Council Bluffs woman, according to Pottawattamie County Planning Director Matt Wyant.

+The woman’s age is unconfirmed at this time, despite initial reports by the state and county.

 Additionally, an adult between 41 and 60 years old and an adult between 61 and 80 years old have tested positive in Page and Monona Counties, respectively.

-Wyant said both the Council Bluffs woman and Page County patient were part of a group that recently went on a cruise.
-He did not know if the Monona County patient was part of the cruise.
+Wyant said both the Council Bluffs woman and Page County patient were part of a group that recently went on a recent cruise.
 The Council Bluffs woman self-quarantined after returning to the area on March 16.

 “Compliments to them that they heeded that advice,” said Wyant, who wasn’t sure what countries the cruise group traveled to.